RSESEdDev/Curriculum_Visualisation/README.md

 # RSES Curriculum Visualisation Tool

 The RSES Curriculum Visualisation Tool provides an easy way to see an entire undergraduate curriculum at once.
-This relies on GraphViz clusters, the code generates a Graph output and there is a handy tool here https://magjac.com/graphviz-visual-editor/ for visualing this and testing changes, as well as either an png or pdf file.
+This relies on GraphViz clusters, the code generates a Graph output and there is a handy tool here https://magjac.com/graphviz-visual-editor/ for visualing this and testing changes, as well as either a png or pdf file.
 There are two py files:

  1. RSES_ Curriculum_Viz_Relational.py
  2. RSES_Curriculum_Viz_Pretty.py